SS Servia: Electric lighting

 The first application of electrical lighting on a passenger ship occurred around 1879, with the installation of a small but practical electric lighting installation had been made on the Inman liner City of Berlin.
 However, a larger more extensive installation aboard the American coastal liner Columbia performed by Thomas Edison the following year, became the first commercial and practical application of electric lighting at sea.
 Where City of Berlin had a total of six incandescent lamps installed within the dining hall, boiler rooms and engine room, the installation aboard the Columbia consisted of 200 incandescent lamps fitted within the main saloon and 120 first class staterooms.
 The Columbia's installation included a small number of extra lamps within the engine room as well.

 Upon her completion in 1881, the Servia became the first Cunarder to introduce electric lighting, using incandescent lamps.
 Much like the previous installations aboard the Columbia and City of Berlin, the lamps were installed in the public rooms and engineering spaces aboard the Servia.
 In total, the Servia utilized a total of 119 incandescent bulbs, which consisted of 117 Swan lamps and two arc lamps.
-The installation also included a Siemens built dynamo which fed direct current electricity to an electromagnetic inverter operaing at 650 revolutions per minute.
+The installation also included a Siemens built dynamo which fed direct current electricity to an electromagnetic inverter operating at 650 revolutions per minute.
 Both the dynamo and inverter were located in a secluded area of the Servia's engine room.
 The inverter in turn supplied alternating current electricity directly to the incandescent lamps through four independent circuits.
 The majority of lamps were located in the saloon, ladies' room, the boiler rooms, the engine room and smoke room among other areas of the ship.
 Two lamps were also utilized on deck to aid the loading and unloading of cargo from the vessel.
 Installation of the electrical lighting system was performed by the Edison and Swan Electric Light Company.
 In addition to the incandescent lamps, Servia was also fitted with a new type of compass and deep-sea sounding device.